The 2017 Rhode Island State Sales Tax

 What is the 2017 Rhode Island Sales Tax Rate?

-The Rhode Island sales tax rate is 7%, and the maximum RI sales tax after local surtaxes is 7%.
+The Rhode Island state sales tax rate is 7%, and the average RI sales tax after local surtaxes is 7%.

 - Groceries, clothing and prescription drugs are exempt from the Rhode Island sales tax